rwang14/implant/README.md

   In summary:

   Step 1.
-Install Rtools40
+Install Rtools40.

   Step 2.
 To put the location of the Rtools on the PATH, run the following command in R:

     writeLines('PATH="${RTOOLS40_HOME}\\usr\\bin;${PATH}"', con = "~/.Renviron")

   Step 3.
-Restart R
+Restart R.

   Step 4.
 Run the following command in R: